 For example, while an expensive and esoteric platform may be of high interest to an adversary due to the value of data stored and the level of access required, it calls for special skills and resources.
 It would therefore receive a low score on this specific metric.
 Meanwhile, a well documented and open-source tool that can easily be obtained and tested would have a high research potential for a broad range of adversaries.

-The hard reality is that modern businesses are too dynamic to fully “secure” and that security teams need to focus their efforts on reducing their greatest risks first.
+The hard reality is that modern businesses have perimeters that are too dynamic to fully “secure” and that security teams need to focus their efforts on reducing their greatest risks first.
 Tasked with protecting hundreds of thousands of assets, to be an effective security professional needs more information to better assess where to apply their limited resources – they need the attacker’s perspective.

 By using an attacker’s perspective, security teams can quickly cut down the noise and stress that comes with worrying about every asset and identify the ones most likely to be attacked, and perhaps most importantly – explain why to those that seek to understand.